dicksonlaw583/LightweightDataStructures/README.md

 ## Installation

 Get the current beta asset package and associated documentation from [the releases page](https://github.com/dicksonlaw583/LightweightDataStructures/releases).
-Simply extract everything to your project, including the extension and the companion scripts.
+Once you download the package, simply extract everything to your project, including the extension and the companion scripts.

+Alternatively, you can also download a ready-to-go version from [the YoYo Marketplace](https://marketplace.yoyogames.com/assets/9442/lightweight-data-structures) that comes with a compatible version of JSON Struct.
+Extract everything as usual.

-**Reminder**: Don't forget to install and configure JSON Struct if you have not already done so!
+**Reminder**: Don't forget to install and configure JSON Struct if you are downloading a version of the package that doesn't include it!

 ## Example